 32. Practice Your “Yes”

-Change is never about negativity.
+Real, sustainable change is never about negativity.
 You cannot change as long as you are in denial, right?
 This is what denial means, by the way: resistance to new.
 Any genuine change will be fueled by your capacity to say “Yes“.
 The good news is that this ability can be strengthened the same way you strengthen your muscles at the gym.
 Practice your “Yes”.

 33. Practice Your “No” Too